Table of Contents[Hide][Show]

 - Exterior of Kalahari Resort Wisconsin Dells at check-in.
 Photo credit: Amanda Williams

-This waterpark resort and conference center is massive.
+This Wisconsin Dells waterpark resort and conference center is massive, like all Kalahari waterparks, including the newest one in Texas.
 It offers a getaway as adventurous as the African safari theme that greets you as you pull up — giant elephant statues and jungle music at the cul de sac.
 This property reminds me of Disney’s Animal Kingdom Lodge — perhaps a smaller, more quaint cousin.

 - Laser tag glowing course at Kalahari Resort.
 Photo credit: Amanda Williams